trigger-corp/Forge-Documentation/source/api/file.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Platforms: Mobile**

 Returns a file object for a image selected by the user from their photo gallery or (if possible on the device) taken using their camera.
-If an image is taken using their camera it will be saved in the default photo album on the device.

-Images will be stored at their full resolution but resized when displayed or uploaded using the height and width parameters given as the maximum size.
-Not setting a width and height property can cause apps to become slow and potentially run out of memory.
+The optional parameters can contain any combination of the following:

+- ``width``: The maximum height of the image when used, if the returned image is larger than this it will be automatically resized before display.
+The stored image will not be resized.
+- ``height``: As ``width`` but sets a maximum height, both ``height`` and ``width`` can be set.
+- ``source``: By default the user will be prompted to use the camera or select an image from the photo gallery, if you want to limit this choice you can set this to ``"camera"`` or ``"gallery"``.
+- ``saveLocation``: By default camera photos will be saved to the device photo album, with this setting they can be forced to be saved within your application by using ``"file"``.

 Returned files will be accessible to the app as long as they exist on the device.

 .. js:function:: file.getImage([params, ]success, error)

-    :param object params: object optionally containing a height and or width parameter which images will be resized to ensure they are no larger than.
+    :param object params: object optional parameters.
     :param function(file) success: callback to be invoked when no errors occur (argument is the returned file)
     :param function(content) error: called with details of any error which may occur